 Did you know that dog tooth extractions are one of the most common veterinary surgical procedures?
-Extraction of a tooth may be necessary if your dog suffers from periodontal disease or has experienced oral trauma.
+As vet dentists, we do everything we can to save dog teeth.
+But the removal of a tooth may be necessary if your dog suffers from periodontal disease or has experienced oral trauma.

-Periodontal disease is very common in animals and progresses with age.
-However, periodontal disease is not limited to senior dogs, at Montana Pet Dentistry and Oral Surgery, we have seen periodontitis affect dogs of all ages.
+Periodontal (gum) disease is a very common gum infection that occurs in both humans and pets.
+Although it only gets worse with age, periodontal disease is not limited to senior dogs.
+This dangerous dental health issue can affect dogs of all ages.

-There are other reasons why your dog may need a tooth extracted during their lifetime.
-Read on to learn more about what to expect after your dog’s tooth extraction procedure.
+There are also many other reasons why your dog may need a tooth extracted during their lifetime, aside from gum disease.
+Understanding why your dog needs a tooth extraction can help you feel more comfortable with your pet’s procedure.
+It’s also important to know what to expect afterward so you can properly prepare.
+Read on to learn more about what to expect after your dog’s tooth extraction.

 Periodontal Disease

-The number one reason why dogs need tooth extractions is periodontal disease.
-This condition is caused by a buildup of plaque and calculus (tartar) on the teeth and under the gumline, leading to destruction of the supporting tissues of the teeth, including bone, the periodontal ligament and attached gum tissues.
-When bacterial infections worsen, they may also extend into deeper tissues, causing painful abscesses.
+The number one reason why dogs need a tooth extraction is periodontal disease.
+This condition is caused by a buildup of plaque and calculus (tartar) on the teeth and under the gumline, leading to the destruction of the supporting tissues of the teeth.
+The bone, periodontal ligament, and attached gum tissues can all be affected.
+When bacterial infections worsen, they may also extend into deeper tissues, causing painful abscesses and loose teeth.

 The longer a diseased tooth remains in the mouth, the worse the infection can get.
-If the dental problem can’t be treated, extraction will improve your dog’s dental and overall health.
-After diseased teeth are removed, your dog will be relieved of the infection and any pain from the infection.
+If the dental problem can’t be treated and the tooth can’t be saved, extraction will improve your dog’s dental and overall health.
+After the removal of diseased teeth, your dog will be relieved of the infection and any pain it was causing.

 Accidents and Other Diseases

-Aside from periodontal disease, there are several other reasons why your dog may need a tooth extraction in their lifetime.
+Aside from periodontal disease, there are several other reasons why your dog may need to have a tooth removed in their lifetime.
 Your dog might need to get a tooth pulled if:

 Caring For Your Dog After Tooth Extraction

 Home care is extremely important after canine tooth extraction.
-While your dog may be back to acting and eating like their normal selves anywhere from 48-72 hours after the procedure, you should be aware that they have not yet fully healed.
+While your dog may return to acting and eating like their normal selves anywhere from 48-72 hours after the procedure, they have not yet fully healed in this time.
 You should maintain a close watch on your pup for a few weeks until the sutures have dissolved.
+Make sure your dog gets plenty of rest, and watch for any signs of pain like whining or excessive drooling.

 Always Follow Your Vet’s Instructions

-Your veterinarian will probably advise you to limit your dog’s activity levels and to feed them softer foods.
+Your veterinarian will likely advise you to limit your dog’s activity levels and to feed them softer foods.
 You can soften dry kibble with water or broth for two weeks following the procedure.
-You should avoid brushing your dog’s teeth for a few weeks, but Chlorhexidine rinses can be used for homecare until brushing can be resumed.
+Although daily dental care is crucial for dogs, you should avoid brushing your dog’s teeth for a few weeks.
+However, Chlorhexidine rinses can be used to keep your dog’s teeth healthy until brushing can be resumed.

 Finally, be sure to give your dog any prescribed pain medications or antibiotics as instructed by your vet to keep your dog comfortable and help them fight off any potential infections.